akingdom/python-agent-guardrails/README.md

 ## How to use this

-1. Copy `AGENTS.md` to the root of your Python project.
+1. Copy `AGENTS.md`, `.agents/`, `.github/`, and
+   `.pre-commit-config.yaml` to the root of your Python project.
+You may also copy `LICENSE.md`; if you do, please keep the link to the original repo, or replace the file with your own licence.
+See `LICENSE.md` for the exact ask.
 2. **Edit the Project section** for your actual stack.
 The values shipped in the template are placeholders.
 3. Copy `.agents/skills/` if your agent supports on-demand skills